bernbout/findmyplane-client4FSX/readme.md

 ![](server.jpg)

-4. Copy and paste this link to a browser OR
+4. Copy and paste this link to a browser OR Double click the link to open in your default browser OR

-5. Visit https://findmyplane.live and enter the code
+5. Visit https://findmyplane.live and enter the code.

 6. Your plane location will be displayed